Asian Handicap Betting Guide at Bet UK

 Handicap betting can be found in almost any point based sport.
 Football, rugby and hockey all feature handicap betting on the outright score of a game.
 For tennis, you may find handicap markets for the number of sets a player will win.
 Although handicap is a common term in golf overall, handicap betting is traditionally not available.
 You may also find the term Point Spread in sports like basketball and American football.
 This is essentially the same concept but just uses a different term in America.

-Head to Bet UK's online betting where you can get the latest Asian Handicap betting markets, in events such as the Premier League, Champions League, Bundesliga and more.
+Head to Bet UK's online betting markets where you can get the latest Asian Handicap betting markets, in events such as the Premier League, Champions League, Bundesliga and more.
 At Bet UK's sports betting blog, we will be bringing you the latest Premier League betting tips, as well as odds and previews for the biggest sporting events throughout the world.